justinmeiners/efficient-programming-with-components/10_binary_counter.md

     An **overflow** is when the last adder has a non-zero carry.

-[^errors]: Floating point arithemetic always involves a lot of subtle details,
+[^errors]: Floating point arithemetic can involve many tricky details,
     but the basic issue Alex is referring to is straightforward.
     We often use scientific notation to write larger numbers as a decimal to a power, when they would otherwise be very long to write out.